evelynhasama/meshroomTesting/README.md

 # meshroomTesting

-testing aliceVision Meshroom with sample images
+Image sets for testing AliceVision's Meshroom in the command-line

 - bathroom
 - bicycle